 In addition, a program implemented by the Family Advisory Council using actual family members as standardized parents has been enthusiastically received by participants.

-Pediatric anesthesiologist and intensivist Jim Fehr, MD, is the medical director of the center.
+Pediatric intensivist Arushi Manga, MD, is the medical director of the center.
 Sarah Weyhrich, MSN, RN, is the nurse facilitator of the center.